fbpx

 How do you clean algae out of a pool filter cartridge?

-If your cartridge filter is covered in algae, soak the cartridge in a filter cleaning solution overnight.
+If your cartridge filter is covered in algae, soak the cartridge in a filter-cleaning solution overnight.
 Use a 5-gallon bucket, and make sure the cartridge is completely covered with the water and cleaning solution.
-Alternatively, you can dilute one part muriatic acid to 20 parts water.
+Alternatively, you can dilute one part of muriatic acid to 20 parts of water.